microsoft/ChakraCore-wiki/Contributor-Guidance.md

 These two blogs posts on contributing code to open source projects are a good reference: Open Source Contribution Etiquette by Miguel de Icaza and Don’t “Push” Your Pull Requests by Ilya Grigorik.

-ChakraCore is an organically grown codebase.
-The consistency of style reflects this.
-For the most part, the team follows these coding conventions.
-Contributors should also follow them when making submissions.

 ### Legal